 - Mixing butter or cheese into mashed potatoes

-- Using cream to make sauces, puddings and desserts
+- Using cream to make sauces and puddings

 - Adding olive oil to pasta dishes or drizzling it over salads and grains, such as rice and quinoa